 Definition of Dysentery

-Amoebic dysentery is a disease that is caused by Eentamoeba histolytica and presents with dysentery.
-Dysentery is a form of bloody mucous diarrhea that is of less than two weeks’ duration.
-Shigella and salmonella are also associated with dysentery.
-Campylobacter is another common cause of dysentery.
+Amoebic dysentery is a disease that is caused by Entamoeba histolytica and presents with bloody mucous diarrhea (dysentery) that lasts less than two weeks in duration.
+Other common causes of dysentery include Campylobacter, Shigella and salmonella.

 Epidemiology of Dysentery

 The identification of the etiology of dysentery is important because the clinical course of the disease is usually more severe compared to non-bloody diarrhea.
 Therefore, the reported number of cases of dysentery is usually classified according to the causative organism.

 Salmonella is the most common cause of dysentery with an estimated 1 million cases per year.
 The second most common cause of dysentery is campylobacter, which is responsible for approximately 845,000 new cases per year in the United States.
 Shigella is associated with more severe illness but is responsible for a significantly lower number of cases compared to the other common causes, only 131,000 cases per year.

 It is important to note that these figures include all cases affected by the given organism and not only true bloody-diarrhea cases.
 Approximately, 36% of people infected with shigella are going to develop dysentery.
 On the other hand, 65% of the patients who present with salmonella are at risk of developing dysentery.